FABULISM: WHAT IS IT?

 - Fate is also a thing, but can be thrown off-course by a savvy young protagonist.
 Related to fate, the moon features large in many fabulist stories.

 - Wish fulfilment in these stories is often about getting a bully back using magical powers.
 Hence, the school or neighbourhood bully is often the villain of the story (rather than say, dragons, in a work of high fantasy).
-This is the wish-fulfilment of a typical superhero story.
+This is also the wish-fulfilment of a typical superhero story.

 - They’re quite often set in a real-world big city such as L.A., London or New York City, but can also be set in a realistic little town which mimics a real place.
 Or they might be set in a deliberately magical sounding place with a poetic name.